-The Council should consult the latest version of the Environment Agency's 'Flood Risk Assessment: Local Planning Authorities', last updated 1 March 2019, when reviewing planning applications for proposed developments at risk of flooding.
+The Council should consult the latest version of the Environment Agency's 'Review individual flood risk assessments: standing advice for local planning authorities', last updated 8 February 2022, when reviewing planning applications for proposed developments at risk of flooding.

 The Council will consult the relevant statutory consultees as part of the planning application assessment and they may, in some cases, also contact non-statutory consultees (e.g. Thames Water) that have an interest in the planning application.